Share this guide:

 How much will it cost?

-The cost of your insurance policy will be largely determined by how long you need the policy, but prices typically start from less than £20 per day.
+The cost of your insurance policy will be largely determined by how long you need the policy, but average prices typically start from less than £20 per day.
 Prices will very according to your age, your driving experience, your driving history and the vehicle to which the insurance will apply.

 What are the alternatives?

 An alternative to short-term insurance is to become a named driver on an existing policy.
-However, temporary car insurance tends to be cheaper than changing an existing insurance policy or buying a new one.
+However, temporary car insurance cover tends to be cheaper than changing an existing insurance policy or buying a new one.

 How can I find the best deal for me?